 The Audiophile Headphone vs. The “Gaming Headset”

 The truth of the matter is this: A “Gaming Headset”, while a popular choice, isn’t the best choice.
 Not by a long shot.
 I feel fortunate to understand that the differences between the two are not only vast, but important when considering what to buy.
 I know this because I have a lot of experience with what headphones are actually supposed to sound like.
-I’ve demoed close to 80 (currently), and I would never consider investing in a “Gaming Headset” given everything I know about audiophile headphones.
+I’ve demoed close to 100 at the timeof this writing, and I would never consider investing in a “Gaming Headset” given everything I know about audiophile headphones.

 The reality is that the sound coming out of these headsets is just not very good.
 Like most things in life, it comes down to marketing, and because marketing is powerful, the results are powerful.
 Powerfully bad and deceptive.